Applicant Tracking SystemsWhat job seekers need to know about applicant tracking systems (ATS) and how to beat them

 Applicant Tracking System Keywords

-Some ATS will rank candidates higher if a keyword is mentioned more than once.
+Some ATS rank candidates higher if a search keyword is mentioned more than once.
 For example, a resume that lists “Java” two or three times throughout will rank higher on the list than one that only mentions it once.
-It can benefit you to list keywords more than once for this reason, but you should be careful not to take part in keyword stuffing.
+It can benefit you to list top keywords more than once for this reason, but you should be careful not to take part in resume keyword stuffing.